Collaborating with the ARA

 Graphs of findings from the survey and webinars (PDF, 0.83MB)

 We continue to work across Government to raise awareness of these issues, and with other cultural sector bodies to ensure advice is joined up where possible.
 We have been identifying areas of risk that archives need to think about and have set down broad principles for reopening safely, without trying to cover all scenarios.
 We’re also constantly updating and revising our re-opening checklist and resource list as things move on.
-We have completed a survey on business continuity, the outcomes of which will be reported here shortly.

 Inclusive re-opening survey and webinar